hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-4.md

 ### Transform Data

 Gradient Boosting expects as input a vector (feature array) of fixed length, so we need a way to convert our tweets into some numeric vector that represents that tweet.
-To learn more about the algorithms used for the transpformation follow along in the **tutorial page (EXTERNAL LINK)**.
+To learn more about the algorithms used for the transformation follow along in the **tutorial page (EXTERNAL LINK)**.

 ~~~scala
 val hashingTF = new HashingTF(2000)